 A lot of dim sum restaurants will serve soy sauce on the side – you should avoid that.
 Quite a few dishes contain soy sauce so make sure you let the restaurant know so you don’t order anything that will inflame your food allergy.

 Hoisin is also served on the side and sometimes in the filling of dim sum dishes.
-Hoisin contains peanut, soy and wheat.
+Hoisin contains peanuts, soy and wheat.

 Again, another delicious allergen-filled sauce… to avoid for many with a food allergy.
 Common allergens in XO sauce include seafood (dried scallops and dried shrimp), and sometimes soy and wheat (soy sauce).

 Siu Mai / Shumai

-Siu mai is usually made with pork and shrimp inside.
-Individuals with crustacean seafood (shrimp), wheat (flour in the wrapping and soy sauce is using for dipping), soy (soy sauce).
+Siu Mai is usually made with pork and shrimp inside.
+Individuals with crustacean seafood (shrimp), wheat (flour in the wrapping and soy sauce is used for dipping), soy (soy sauce).

 Har gow is usually filled with shrimp and bamboo shoots.
 Individuals with crustacean seafood (shrimp), wheat (flour in the wrapping and soy sauce is using for dipping), soy (soy sauce).

 Cha Siu Bao / BBQ Pork Bun